kaiwolff/Week4_Notes/day_one_notes.md

 # Windows

 Windows is the most popular personal computing operating system.
 It is an important security consideration as it is often a popular attack vector.
+As security was not a key concern in early iterations of windows, some vulnerabilities remain.

+### The Windows Filesystem

+Firstly, a filesystem describes how data is organised and managed for storage or retrieval on the hard disk.
+In windows, the original standards where FAT (File Allocation Table), followed by a number related to the maximum file size.
+Since then, the NTFS (New Technology File System) filesystem is commonly used in windows.

 #### Environment Variables

 #### Accessing Logs

+This is done via EventViewer.
+Events are organised according to type

 #### Managing Users and Groups